 Bottom line: Texas has given the world the Alamo and LBJ and Galveston and George Bush twice.
 We’re allowed to fly our flag as high as Old Glory because we were a country once and may be again if things don’t shape up.
 Oklahoma has given the world the Dust Bowl, the land rush and the last stop on the Trail of Tears.

 Our state song was written by a Texan, William J. Marsh of Fort Worth.
 Their state song was written by two New Yorkers who never once stepped foot in their state, even after “You’re doing fine, Oklahoma” made them millions.
 Granted, Oklahoma gave the world Mickey Mantle and James Garner and Will Rogers and J.J.
-Cale, and for that, we’re grateful, but we gave it Ben Hogan and Bob Wills and Horton Foote and Willie Nelson and ZZ Top — plus Earl and Dandy Don and Gene Autry about two dozen others as famous or more.
+Cale and, most importantly, Darrell Royal, and for that, we’re grateful, but we gave it Ben Hogan and Bob Wills and Horton Foote and Willie Nelson and ZZ Top — plus Earl and Tom Landry and Gene Autry about two dozen others as famous or more.
 Even our criminals are better.
 Us: Bonnie and Clyde.
 Them: Oral Roberts.

 Us: Buck Owens and George Jones and Buddy Holly, Roy Orbison and Ernest Tubb.
 Them: Toby Keith and Garth Brooks.